Cortes205/MakefileGenerator/README.md

 This tool can currently only create a makefile for .c files and for some default c flags.

 Current Goals:
-* Allow for header files to be included
 * Allow for custom flags to be included
 * Allow for multiple targets
 * Refactor code & learn about error handling with files in Rust